 "What's Thanksgiving with no turkey?" muttered the oldest.
 "Come on, son," Dad replied, "Thanksgiving is more than turkey.
 It's family, it's . . ." and his own voice faded away as he reflected on the fact that they had their own Thanksgiving traditions that didn't really match his parents'.
-He realized how far and dread.
+He realized how far flipped back and forth between anticipation and dread.